Five Levels of AI Development: Why the J-Curve Gets Everyone

 Levels 0-2 = Above the J-Curve: You've installed a tool, see marginal improvements, everything feels fine.
 No workflow redesign needed.
 No organizational change.
 Copilot suggests code, Cursor generates functions, you work as before -- just with an assistant.

 Levels 2-3 = The Descent into the J-Curve: You realize the easy wins are exhausted.
 Reviews become more demanding.
 Code quality fluctuates.
-Security issues surface.
+Security issues surface9.
 You invest in prompts, context documents, better instructions -- and measurable productivity drops first.
-That's exactly what METR measured.
+That's exactly what METR measured2.

-Levels 4-5 = The Top: StrongDM with three people and three spec files.
+Levels 4-5 = The Top: StrongDM with three people and three spec files4.
 That's the upper arm of the J-Curve.
 But you only get there if you've gone through the bottom.

 My Take

 Organizations buy Terraform.
 Use it like bash scripts.
 No state management, no modules, no testing.
-"Terraform doesn't work." -- No, Terraform was never the problem.
+"Terraform doesn't work."
+Then you build it properly and suddenly understand why it was designed that way.
 Kubernetes.
 Docker.
-Now AI coding tools.
-The pattern is always the same: buy a tool, layer it on existing processes, be disappointed when the promised revolution doesn't materialize.
+CI/CD.
+The same pattern every time: buy a tool, layer it on existing processes, be disappointed when the promised revolution doesn't materialize.
+Then, eventually, rebuild the process and realize: the tool was never the problem.
+The process was.

 At Infralovers, we systematically evaluate AI workflows across different maturity levels -- because our clients aren't all at the same point and face different challenges at each stage.
 We validate approaches from structured prompting (Level 1) through review-centric workflows (Level 3) to spec-driven development (Level 4) in our own practice.
 My personal workflow today is at Level 4: I describe the desired outcome, AI agents handle execution, I review.
 But the real value isn't where we are.
 It's in the hard-won knowledge about the transitions between levels -- and the ability to meet teams where they are and help them move forward.